celia22/Frontend-My-coworking-app/README.md

-# Frontend-My-coworking-app

 # Project's name: My-coworking App

 ## Description

-My-cowoking App is an app that will help you find and compare the bests coworkings in your city.
+My Coworking is an app designed to help coworking’s owners to manage their properties.

 ## USER STORIES